sdbuchanan/HtB-Writeups-Retired/networked/networked.md

 F�(�`��Q0
 ��
 ```
-so we passed both **id** and **pwd** as variables in our command and received that we are user **apache** and ar ein the **/var/www/html/uploads** directory.
+so we passed both **id** and **pwd** as variables in our command and received that we are user **apache** and are in the **/var/www/html/uploads** directory.
 But this is quite clunky, lets try to get out of a webshell and into something a little more workable.
 Lets set up a listener first:

 ```console
 root@endeavour:~/htb/networked# nc -lvnp 42069